Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses after a short or long rest.

 # Side Step
-Starting at 7th level, before you make a melee attack, you may teleport to an unoccupied space you can see within 5 feet of a hostile creature that you can see and is in your melee range.
+Starting at 7th level, before you perform a melee attack, you may teleport to an unoccupied space you can see within 5 feet of the creature that you are attacking.

 # Disappearing Act
 At 10th level, when a creature you can see hits you with a melee attack, you may use your reaction to teleport to an unoccupied space you can see within 5 feet of the attacker.
 If you do, the attack misses instead.